metablaster/WindowsFirewallRuleset/README.md

 relevant at all for your configuration.

 [This document](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/LegacySupport.md)
-describes how to make use of this project on older Windows systems such as Windows 7 or Server 2008
+describes how to make use of this project on older Windows systems such as Windows 7 or Windows Server 2008

-## Quick start
+## First time user

-**WARNING:**
+### Warning

 - You might loose internet connectivity for some of your programs or in rare cases even lose internet connectivity completely, if that happens, you can either temporarily allow outbound network traffic